Aligned advisors. Clear roles. Stronger execution.

 Frequently Asked Questions

 • No. We operate strictly pre-transaction.
-When execution begins, the transaction advisor leads the process.

 • Risk mapping and mitigation summary

-• KPI and performance narrative alignment
+• KPI framework and performance narrative alignment

-• Transferability assessment
+• Transferability and readiness assessment

-• Because most diligence findings are predictable:
+• Because most diligence findings are predictable.

 Strengthen sellers before buyers test them.